diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 >[!info] thread structure
 ![[Pasted image 20251126121341.png]]
 CUDA organizes the threads in a 6-D structure (max, as lower dimentions are also possible). in particular:
-- threads can be organized in *blocks* o 1, 2, or 3 dimentions
+>- threads can be organized in *blocks* o 1, 2, or 3 dimentions
-- those blocks are organized in *grids* of 1, 2, or 3 dimensions
+>- those blocks are organized in *grids* of 1, 2, or 3 dimensions
->
+## compute capability
+the maximum sizes of blocks and grids are determined by the *compute capability*, which determines what each generation of GPUs is capable of
+- it is repre
 ### thread position
-each thread is *aware of its position* in the overall structure, via a set of *intrinsic variables/st*
+each thread is *aware of its position* in the overall structure, via a set of *intrinsic variables/structures*. with this position, a thread can map its position to the subset of data that it is assigned to.
+>[!warning]
 - scelta molto importante

 the adjust the execution model to the data we are working on